The Washoe Tribe and Their History Around Lake Tahoe

 Sources: Washoe History and Washoe Tribe History: Past and Present by the Washoe Tribe of California and Nevada.

-Celebrity Golf Lake Tahoe
+South Lake Tahoe Motels

 Visit Lake Tahoe App